uark-cviu/FREDOM/README.md

 The detail of our source code will be available soon.

+## Acknowledgment

+Our work is supported by NSF Data Science, Data Analytics that are Robust and Trusted (DART), NSF WVAR-CRESH, and Googler Initiated Research Grant.
+We also thank the Arkansas High Performance Computing Center for providing GPUs.

 ## Citation
 If you find this code useful for your research, please consider citing: